-This course is designed to give students a practical understanding of the relationship between specific massage techniques and human pathologies.
+1 semester credit .9/.1/0 This course is designed to give students a practical understanding of the relationship between specific massage techniques and human pathologies.
 Students will learn how to employ their technical skills in an effort to accommodate common health conditions.
 This class will stress the importance of working within a therapist's scope of practice.
 It will review contraindications and situations where it is appropriate to refer a client out to other health practitioners.
 The therapeutic benefits and precautions concerning hydrotherapy applications will also be covered.
 Elective course scheduled based on instructor availability and student need.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 103, Western Massage II.

-Oriental Massage I
+MT 201 Oriental Massage I

-The course opens with the history and theoretical basis for eastern bodywork.
+3 semester credits 2.5/.5/0The course opens with the history and theoretical basis for eastern bodywork.
 Students are introduced to concepts of the Tao, Yin and Yang, Five Element theory, and Qi (Chi), as well as the pathways of the 12 meridians and the Governing and Conception vessels.
 Students will begin to expand the strength and flexibility necessary to perform Shiatsu, as well as cultivate Oi with exercise.
 This course prepares students to perform a basic Shiatsu sequence working two of the five meridians.
 For each element studied, basic associations, patterns of disharmony, and the relationships within the generations and control cycles, which form the foundation of Five Element theory, will be discussed.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 101, Western Massage I.